king-shak/UniAssist/README.md

  * We chose DynamoDB because it's a NoSQL database, which means the schema is very flexible.
 This made things easier for us, as we often had to make several changes to the schema on the fly as we were building the application.
 We have 3 tables:
     * A table for storing the users and all their information.
 This includes the date they joined the service, a hash of their password, a link to their profile picture (stored in our S3 bucket), their name and email address.
     * A table for the calendar events.
-    * And a table for the todo-list, storing all the items per user.
+    * And a table for the Todo-list, storing all the items per user.

  * We chose Elastic Beanstalk because it's super simple and it automatically does a lot for you - setting up an EC2 instances (your VM), setting up security groups and load balancers for your EC2 instances, as well as several other essential services for a web app.
 Deploying to it is as simple as running a single command in the terminal.
 Because of all this, we really felt no need to try something new.

  * We chose S3 because it's cheap, reliable, and has decent performance (at least for our needs).
 The S3 bucket is where we store the profile pictures of all the users.
-To increase performance of the bucket, we decided to use an CloudFront CDN distrbution, which essentially caches the data within the S3 bucket, making retrieval much quicker.
+To increase performance of the bucket, we decided to use an CloudFront CDN distribution, which essentially caches the data within the S3 bucket, making retrieval much quicker.

 ### Frontend

-The frontend was plain HTML and CSS with some Javascript.
+The frontend was plain HTML and CSS with some JavaScript.
 We used some community-made CSS files to speed up the process of making things look nice.
-We didn't use anything fancy like Angular or React, but, we did make use of Flask's templating engine, Jinja2, effectively creating HTML templates that would be rendered upon request.
+We didn't use anything fancy like Angular or React, but we did make use of Flask's templating engine, Jinja2, effectively creating HTML templates that would be rendered upon request.
 For example, on the profile page, we used the templating engine to place the user's name, email address, and profile picture, into the HTML template for the profile page before it is then returned to the user.

-All the user interaction was done using HTML forms (as we weren't able to get the Websocket working - this is discussed in the next section) in the frontend, that would perform a POST request to the backend with all the form information.
+All the user interaction was done using HTML forms (as we weren't able to get the WebSocket working - this is discussed in the next section) in the frontend, that would perform a POST request to the backend with all the form information.
 The little JavaScript used was mainly for small animations.

 ## Issues Encountered

-One of the issues encountered was trying to get [Websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) working.
-We attempted to do this using the Flask-SocketIO extension and SocketIO on the client side (Javascript).
+One of the issues encountered was trying to get [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) working.
+We attempted to do this using the Flask-SocketIO extension and SocketIO on the client side (JavaScript).
 While we were able to get this working locally, we couldn't get it to work in our Elastic Beanstalk environment.
-The Websocket would connect, but it would disconnect every 30 seconds, and we weren't able to send any data (the server never picked anything up, there weren't even any error messages we could find).
-We really wanted to get this going because one of the reasons you use a Websocket is that you can update things in real-time, you don't need to automatically refresh the page.
+The WebSocket would connect, but it would disconnect every 30 seconds, and we weren't able to send any data (the server never picked anything up, there weren't even any error messages we could find).
+We really wanted to get this going because one of the reasons you use a WebSocket is that you can update things in real-time, you don't need to automatically refresh the page.
 We felt this would be better for the UX.
-We ended up spending too much time on this, and weren't able to get it working (part of the issue was the sparse documentation for stuff like when working with AWS).
-This is something we'll defintely be investigating afterwards.
+We ended up spending too much time on this and weren't able to get it working (part of the issue was the sparse documentation for stuff like when working with AWS).
+This is something we'll definitely be investigating afterwards.

 ## Bugs